Process Documentation

 I collaborated with team members to clarify workflows, uncover undocumented processes, and identify common pain points.
 Using these insights, I organized the content around core tasks and workflows, designing it to be easily navigable and usable in day-to-day work.

-To further improve workflow visibility and organization, I introduced a lightweight CRM-based system and documented its use within the manual to support adoption.
+To further improve workflow visibility and organization, I introduced Pipedrive as a centralized workflow management tool and documented its use within the manual to support adoption.

 Because the role can feel overwhelming for new hires, I prioritized clarity and approachability throughout the documentation.
 This included: